Every mom is a working mom.

 That’s because I always drink my coffee in my Yeti.
 Or a similar mug.

-I love to sip on my coffee throughout my morning as I’m getting my day started, and it stays the perfect temperature for me.
+I love to sip on my coffee throughout my morning as I’m getting my day started, browsing social media and checking my emails.
+No matter how long that takes it stays the perfect temperature for me.

 What mom has time to constantly reheat her coffee?
 Not this mom.
 Besides, I’d be forgetting it in the microwave, anyway.